zworkb/onstep-python/README.md

 Although this is written specifically for OnStep, it is mostly compatible with other telescope controllers that use the [LX200 Command Protocol](http://www.skymtn.com/mapug-astronomy/ragreiner/LX200Commands.html).

+OnStep commands are documented in the [OnStep Wiki](https://onstep.groups.io/g/main/wiki/23755).

 ## Configuration
 Before using this API, you need to edit the examples/config.py.
 A few required changes are needed in the examples/config.py: